C. Bruce Alexander Lecture in Pathology Education

 Jay John Listinsky Endowed Lecture in Glycobiology

 Dr. Jay John Listinsky, an adjunct associate professor of pathology at UAB at the time of his untimely death in 2012, originally trained as a diagnostic radiologist but had a decades-long interest in fucosylated molecules and their overlapping physiologic properties.
-He collaborated with investigators in the Division of Anatomic Pathology for many years, which generated a number of novel manuscripts which added important data to the knowledge base of glycobiology.
+He collaborated with investigators in the Division of Anatomic Pathology for many years, which generated several novel manuscripts that added important data to the knowledge base of glycobiology.
 To further this work, his friends, colleagues, and family, spearheaded by his wife and UAB pathologist, Cathy, endowed this lectureship for future generations.

 Past lecturers for the John Jay Listinsky Endowed Lectureship in Glycobiology: